Last Updated on February 23, 2026

 2. Selecting the Appropriate Niche

-Instead of competing in the vast spice market, concentrate on a niche related to your area of expertise that has market demand.
+Instead of competing in the vast spice market, focus on a niche related to your area of expertise with market demand.
 Some of the options include:

 - Blended Masalas- Garam masala, chicken masala, and chaat masala are in high demand.